gonzalo123/SQS2HTTP/README.md

                 logger.exception(e)
 ```

-to post to the http server we can use requets
+to post to the http server we can use requests
 ```python
 import requests
 import json